firte14/FAC14/README.md

 ## 3. Testing Documentation
 ### 3.1 Test Plans
+The test plan will include the strategy that'll be used for testing the Hot Beans careers website to ensure that it meets the functional, performance and usability.
+The website is built with the use of HTML, CSS, Boostrap for the styling and structure with JavaScript.
+Various methods will be implemented to fully test the webs
 ### 3.2 Test Cases and Results
 ### 3.3 BUG TRACKING LOG
 ### 3.4 USABILITY TESTING FEEDBACK